ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing

 \subsection{Limitations}

-Although the \system performs mostly better in assisting users to understand the writing feedback and improving their scientific writings, there are still factors and limitations to be noted when deploying \system in practice.
-Here, we discuss potential obstacles they faced, and potential fixes to improve \system.
+Although the \system performs mostly better in assisting users in understanding the writing feedback and improving their scientific writings, there are still factors and limitations to be noted when deploying \system in practice.
+Here, we discuss potential obstacles they faced and potential fixes to improve \system.

 \textbf{Users have a steeper learning curve to use \system.} In interviewing the users about the advantages and disadvantages of the two systems, we found participants, especially those with less AI knowledge, experienced a steeper learning curve to use the \system -- That says, participants need more effort to learn what answers they can expect from the XAI agent.
 In comparison, they think \baseline is much simpler to interact with because all the answers they can get are displayed in the interface.
 However, some participants also mentioned that they would like to spend the efforts to learn \system since it provides more potential explanations to be used.
 From the above observation, we deem that the \system system can be improved by providing the ``instruction of system capability range'' at the initial user interaction stages, and this learning effort will disappear when users interact more with \system in the long run.